-On one of my trips to Vietnam, I visited the famed 17th parallel dividing North and South Vietnam.
-The DMZ (demilitarised zone) along the Ben Hai Rover served its purpose as no man’s land in a bitter civil war that somehow spilt over into something much bigger.
+On one trip to Vietnam, I visited the famed 17th parallel dividing North and South Vietnam.
+The DMZ (demilitarised zone) along the Ben Hai River served its purpose as no man’s land in a bitter civil war that inevitably spilt over into something much bigger.

 Nearby is Khe Sanh Museum which tells yet another sad war story.
 Australians will be familiar with Cold Chisel’s song which ensured this location earned its place in Australian memories.

 Kranji War Cemetery in Singapore is where we found ourselves in 2002 for the 60th anniversary of the Fall of Singapore.